-Abbreviations and symbols used in this manual are based on or taken directly form IEEE Standard 260 "Standard Symbols for Units", MIL-STD-12B and other standards of the electronics industry.
-Change information, if any, is located at the rear of this manual.
+A list of abbreviations and symbols used in this manual will be found on page 7-1.
+Change information, if any, is located at the rear of the manual.

-The Type 321A Oscilloscope.
+The Type 321A Oscilloscope

 SECTION 1 CHARACTERISTICS

 Introduction

 The Tektronix Type 321A is a high-performance, dc-to-6 mc, transistorized oscilloscope.
 Its light weight, small size and ability to operate from a variety of power sources make it a versatile field and laboratory instrument.
 The oscilloscope can operate from its internally-contained rechargeable battery pack, an external dc source or from a 115/230-volt 50-800 cycle ac line.
 Regulated power supplies in the instrument, accurate calibration, and precise linearity assure exact time and amplitude measurements despite normal voltage-source and power-supply-load changes that occur under actual operating conditions.